JamieS56/Milestone-Project-2/README.md

     ![hard button user stories testing](./assets/images/user-stories/user-stories-hard.png)

-* The third user wants a game that is competative.
+* The third user wants a game that is competitive.
-  * The high score feature realy adds a competitiveness to the game. ecause it means players can compare scores with their friends and try and beat each other.
+  * The high score feature really adds a competitiveness to the game, because it means players can compare scores with their friends and try and beat each other.

     ![high score user stories testing](./assets/images/user-stories/user-stories-high-score.png)